KevoT0/RDP-Brute-Force-Scheduled-Analytics-Rule/README.md

 This returns the brute-force accounts, confirming the detection logic is correct.
 The only reason the scheduled rule stays quiet is the recency of the lab data — in production, against live telemetry, the same rule would fire on a real attack.

-> **Interview framing:** the rule is correctly built and validated.
-It does not fire on a live 1-hour schedule only because the lab dataset is historical.
-Distinguishing *"correctly quiet against stale data"* from *"broken"* is essential — an analyst who assumes a quiet rule is broken looks junior; one who explains why it is quiet and how to validate it anyway demonstrates detection-engineering understanding.

 **Production note:** if the lookback is widened to reach historical data for testing, it must be returned to 1 hour before shipping.
 Widen-to-test, narrow-to-ship — a rule scanning many days every hour is expensive and noisy in production.

 ---